michael/ken-browser/README.md

 ## Credits

-Ken is a project by [Quasipartikel](http://quasipartikel.at), made possible by our friends at [Ravensbourne](http://www.rave.co.uk), who have sponsored initial development.
+Ken is a project by [Quasipartikel](http://quasipartikel.at), made possible by our friends at [Ravensbourne](http://www.rave.co.uk), who are sponsoring initial development.